khoih-prog/WiFiManager_NINA_Lite/README.md

 #### Major Release v1.0.4

-1. Configurable ***Config Portal Title*** to be either HostName, BoardName or default undistinguishable names.
+1. Configurable **Config Portal Title** to be either HostName, BoardName or default undistinguishable names.
-2. Optional default ***Credentials as well as Dynamic parameters to be optionally autoloaded into Config Portal*** to use or change instead of manually input.
+2. Optional default **Credentials as well as Dynamic parameters to be optionally autoloaded into Config Portal** to use or change instead of manually input.
-3. ***DoubleDetectDetector*** feature to force Config Portal when double reset is detected within predetermined time, default 10s.
+3. **DoubleDetectDetector** feature to force Config Portal when double reset is detected within predetermined time, default 10s.
 4. Examples are redesigned to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
 5. Add Board Name

-Thanks to [thorathome in GitHub](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
+Thanks to [Thor Johnson](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
 Now those features are speading fast into libraries having similar functionalities.

 #### Major Release v1.0.3

-1. ***Multiple WiFi Credentials (SSID, Password)*** and system will autoconnect to the available WiFi AP.
+1. **Multiple WiFi Credentials (SSID, Password)** and system will autoconnect to the available WiFi AP.
 It will then autoreconnect to the remaining WiFi AP if the current connection is lost.
-2. Add support to ***nRF52*** boards, such as ***AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, NINA_B302_ublox, NINA_B112_ublox, etc.***
+2. Add support to **nRF52** boards, such as **AdaFruit Feather nRF52832, nRF52840 Express, BlueFruit Sense, Itsy-Bitsy nRF52840 Express, Metro nRF52840 Express, NINA_B302_ublox, NINA_B112_ublox, etc.**
 3. WiFi Password max length is 63, according to WPA2 standard
-4. Permit to input special chars such as ***%*** and ***#*** into data fields.
+4. Permit to input special chars such as **%** and **#** into data fields.
 5. Add option to have built-in, yet configurable RFC-952-conformed DHCP hostname.
 6. Fix bug

 #### New in v1.0.2

 1. Fix bug
-2. Add support to ***SAM51 (Itsy-Bitsy M4, Metro M4, Grand Central M4, Feather M4 Express, etc.)***.
+2. Add support to **SAM51 (Itsy-Bitsy M4, Metro M4, Grand Central M4, Feather M4 Express, etc.)**.

 #### New in v1.0.1